ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 12. logger
-Interface that provides logger to Beagle use in application.
-Default is `DefaultEmptyLogger` that doesn't log any information.
-Here is the `BeagleLogger` contract:
+An interface that provides logger for Beagle to use in the application.
+The default is `DefaultEmptyLogger` that doesn't log any information.
+See the `BeagleLogger` contract:
 ```dart
 abstract class BeagleLogger {
   void warning(String message);